tt6746690/Courses/CSC369/lecture/w4/README.md

             + context switching is costly
             + more efficient to give CPU-bound process a large quantum (reduce context switching)
             + but may result in poor response time if give all processes a large quantum
+        + idea
+            + multiple priority classes
+            + each with potentially different scheduling policy
         + solution
             + priority classes
             + processes in highest class run for one quantum